The Best Towel Warmers Under 100 (2026)

 | Size | — |

-If you came here because of the headline and just want to spend as little as possible, the INNOKA 2-in-1 is the pick.
-At $75.00 it's the cheapest model in this roundup, and it's a bucket-style warmer, which is the format we'd steer most budget shoppers toward.
-Instead of draping a towel over bars and waiting, you roll the towel into the enclosed stainless steel chamber, where it's surrounded by heat on all sides and warms through in minutes.
+If you came here because of the headline and want to spend as little as possible, the INNOKA 2-in-1 is the pick.
+At $75.00 it's the cheapest model in this roundup, and it's a bucket-style warmer, the format we'd steer most budget shoppers toward.
+Instead of draping a towel over bars and waiting, you roll the towel into the enclosed stainless steel chamber, where heat surrounds it on all sides and warms it through in minutes.
 For the simple goal of a hot towel waiting when you step out of the shower, this is the most direct route.

-The "2-in-1" part is what edges it ahead of a plain bucket: it's sized and built to warm more than just towels, so a robe or a small blanket works too, which makes it handy in a bedroom or nursery as well as a bathroom.
-The compromises are the ones inherent to the bucket format.
-It handles one item at a time rather than a stack of towels, so a busy family bathroom may find it limiting, and it occupies a footprint on the floor or a shelf rather than tucking against a wall.
+The "2-in-1" part edges it ahead of a plain bucket: it's sized and built to warm more than towels, so a robe or a small blanket works too, which makes it handy in a bedroom or nursery as well as a bathroom.
+The compromises come with the bucket format.
+It handles one item at a time rather than a stack of towels, so a busy family may find it limiting, and it takes up a footprint on the floor or a shelf rather than tucking against a wall.
 It also won't act as an all-day drying rack the way the Sawlece does.
-None of that is a dealbreaker at this price; it's simply the trade you make to get the fastest warm towel for the least money.
+None of that is a dealbreaker at this price; it's the trade you make to get the fastest warm towel for the least money.

 What we like